ENCODE-DCC/caper/README.md

 	```

 3) Test-run Caper.

 	```bash
 	$ caper
 	```

-4) If you see an error message like `command unknown` then add the following line to the bottom of `~/.bashrc` and re-login.
+4) If you see an error message like `caper: command not found` then add the following line to the bottom of `~/.bashrc` and re-login.

 	```bash
 	export PATH=$PATH:~/.local/bin
 	```